Run Service

 }

-In this response, serviceLastUpdatedTime specifies the most recent date and time when the services were updated.
-After that, for each active SLA-type service, the following parameters are displayed:
+In this response, serviceLastUpdatedTime specifies the most recent date and time when the services are updated.
+After that, the response displays the following parameters for each active SLA-type service:

 Parameter